plone/training/docs/mastering-plone/volto_testing.md

 });
 ```

-With a frontend package NOT relying on a backend package, you could proceed with next step {ref}`testing-cypress-run`.

-### Preparing acceptance backend with add-ons

-For a test like above, with talks, the acceptance backend needs the backend package with content type talk to be installed.

-Have a look at `/frontend/backend/`, where a backend with the add-on `ploneconf-site` is configured.
-The configuration instructs to install the package from its repository and editable.
-So you can proceed developing the backend package while working on the frontend package.
-Necessary changes of the backend package while developing the couple of backend add-on and frontend add-on can be committed right out of `/frontend/backend/sources/ploneconf.site`.

-(testing-cypress-run)=

-### Run cypress tests

-Go to your frontend folder, start the test backend and the test frontend.
-Then run the acceptance tests:

-It's recommended to start three individual terminal sessions, one each for running the Plone backend, the Volto frontend, and the acceptance tests.
+To run the acceptance tests, it's recommended to start three individual terminal sessions, one each for running the backend, the frontend, and the tests themselves.
-All sessions should start from the `frontend` directory.

 1. In the first session, start the backend server.

     ```shell
-    make backend-install
     make acceptance-backend-start
     ```